-We are actively investing in automation and robotic in our plants to remain cost competitive, environmental friendly and efficient.
-Our plants are linked to computer system on each operational stage to track and gather data on real time basis.
-With this, resources planning and energy consumption can be optimised throughout the entire manufacturing process.
+We are actively investing in automation and robotic in our plants to remain cost competitive, environmentally friendly, and efficient.
+With central monitoring system, we are able to keep track and gather data on real time basis.
+With retrofitting the latest automated stripping and stacking equipment, it further eliminating dependency of human labour process.
+With these, resources planning, and energy consumption can be optimised throughout the entire manufacturing process.